 Scan chains are normally inserted after synthesis as a part of the design for testability (DFT) flow which do not affect functionality of a design and hence are normally not exercised during functional verification.
 We wanted to put a sample pattern on the Nth flop from the pad, and then check if the same pattern can be seen at the output pin after clocking the flop N times.
 One way to do so would be to use the typical

 release keywords to force a 1 or 0 onto the flop's Q pin and then release it a cycle later.
-Then we found out about this cool system command supported by Cadence
+But, there is another alternative called

 // Sample code initial begin if ([at_some_event]) $deposit ([path to net_or_reg], 1'b1); end // Based on the diagram shown above initial begin $deposit (`PATH_TO_BLOCK.dff0.q, 1'b0); $deposit (`PATH_TO_BLOCK.dff1.qb, 1'b0); end